btaskinen/TUNI-web-development-2-2024/Documentation.md

 Group Member Barbara Taskinen will commit 4 - 6 hours per week to the project.
 As Barbara is the only group member, she will be responsible for the implementations of all the components of the application.

-Initially, 23 issues were created in GitLab, based on the projected description.
+Initially, 23 issues were created in GitLab, based on the project description.
 Three more issues were added during the project.
 Each issue was given an estimated due date for completion to ensure that the work is evenly spread out over the availiable time frame.
 Most issues were completed within the given deadline.
 However, issues related to implementing a database for Server A to store the sandwich order were left undone due to time constraints.

 ## Documentation of the created system